Brothers Develop a System to Predict and Detect Wildfires

 Wharton Global Youth: It must be something to be so close to it.
 Daniel, you describe yourself as a social entrepreneur and a passionate advocate for equality, climate action, youth empowerment.
 I’ve heard this from a lot of other students before, and I sense you might be more committed to these causes than simply a passing interest.
 How are you acting on your interests?
 Tell us more about your passions.

 Daniel: Regarding equality, my brother and I, again, we’re working together.
-We founded the Equality Collective in middle school, and we’ve just been distributing educational supplies, hygiene products, clothes, sports equipment and other resources to underserved communities.
+We founded The Equality Collective in middle school, and we’ve just been distributing educational supplies, hygiene products, clothes, sports equipment and other resources to underserved communities.
 The goal of that is to level the playing field and advance equal opportunities.
 And for climate action, we’re working on SkyScouts, and we’re trying to reduce wildfire destruction.
 The pollution releases more greenhouse gases and contributes to natural disasters being worse.

 Wharton Global Youth: And Matthew, are you closely aligned with your brother’s goals?
 Tell us about your interests.

 Matthew: So, Daniel is very interested in social entrepreneurship.
-Like you said, I’m also interested in business, but I’m more passionate about using my voice and advocating for improved policies that advance climate action and youth empowerment.
+I’m also interested in business, but I’m more passionate about using my voice and advocating for improved policies that advance climate action and youth empowerment.
 He is approaching it from a business perspective, while I’m approaching it from a policy perspective, and while I’m using my voice.

 Wharton Global Youth: And do you guys riff off each other?
 I mean, do you feel as though you feel inspired by each other’s energy?
 What is it like to be brother entrepreneurs and have these interests?